NotEvenFlinched/TestTask-OnlineMarketBasketScript/readme.md

 ## How to Run

-Simply open index.html file in your browser.
+Simply download the project and open index.html file in your browser.